• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 in-game interviews

 Gotcha.
 That's BS.
 A TV timeout is a timeout the coach needs to spend talking to his team, not the TV people.
-Good for Phil to complain and shit on whoever told him that he was obligated.
+Good for Phil to complain and shirt on whoever told him that he was obligated.

 I've always found those in-game interviews to be over the line...including the halftime talk sessions.
 It's really not that different from a timeout...the coach has a limited amount of time to address his team at the half and to confer with his assistants...It's mid-game and he shouldn't be obligated to talk with the media at that point.